MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-run-as-profiles.md

     ```sql
     USE [master]
     SET NOCOUNT ON
-    /*User account which System Center Operations Manager will use for access
+    /*User account that System Center Operations Manager will use to access
         Default is the Service SID for the HealthService*/
     DECLARE @accountname sysname = 'NT SERVICE\HealthService'
     -- Create the server role and grant permissions